CCSG By The Numbers: An Introduction to Statistics (2024 Remastered)

 The next adjustment takes into account a player's minutes played and their WPA grade.
 The player’s grade can get boosted under two conditions, the first being if they played better than average for more minutes than average, because it is harder to play at a high level over a larger sample size.
 I consider this a reward mechanism because of said difficulty.
 They can also get boosted if they played fewer minutes and graded lower than average, because they perhaps didn’t have enough opportunities to make an impact, but I would consider this a reduction in punishment rather than a reward.

 A final adjustment is made to make every positional group comparable.
-Due to inherent imbalances in the metrics used, the weights themselves not always being perfectly equal, and simply the nature of certain positions (for reasons too complex to lay down briefly, Full Backs get extremely shortchanged using an unadjusted grade), not all simple WPA grades are created equal.
+Due to inherent imbalances in the metrics used, and simply the nature of certain positions (for reasons too complex to lay down briefly, Full Backs get extremely shortchanged using an unadjusted grade), not all simple WPA grades are created equal.
 Some come out boosted across the board, some have ranges too small to leave their highest achievers among the top players, and so on.
-Thus, I have to manipulate the positional group's grades to make each one's median and range approximately equal.
-Doing this to JGL's 2024 mark gives him a final Adjusted WPA of 66.2.
+Thus, I have to manipulate the positional group's grades systematically to make each one's mean and standard deviation approximately equal.
+Doing this to Walker's 2024 mark gives him a final Adjusted WPA of 71.8.
 All this information and more subsequently gets presented in something that looks like this:

-All of this info has been collated together in one, hopefully simple, card in order to quickly assess a player's season.
-I use them on my various social media accounts (@CPLNumbers on Twitter/X, BlueSky, and Instagram), and for various CCSG articles detailing a team's season, potential/incoming transfers, etc. Feel free to reach out to me at any of these!
+All of this info has been collated together in one (hopefully simple) card in order to quickly assess a player's season.
+I post them @CPLNumbers on BlueSky, and for various CCSG articles detailing a team's season, potential/incoming transfers, etc. Feel free to reach out to me on socials or through the CCSG Discord!

 About Alexander: